KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

         $newScriptBlock.invoke()
     }

-Then you could have a DSL command in place that looks like this.
+Then you could have a DSL command in place that looks like this:

     ServerDetails {
         Name = 'test'